How the Council works

 It also includes protocols and codes which set out the standards of conduct and behaviour that the Council expects of councillors and its staff.

 Some of these processes are required by the law, while others are a matter for the Council to choose.

 All councils must identify three statutory officers – the Head of Paid Service, the Monitoring Officer, and the Chief Finance Officer.
 These posts have special powers and duties imposed on them to intervene where an authority is acting unlawfully.

-In Hackney the Head of Paid Service is the Chief Executive, the Monitoring Officer is the Head of Law and the Chief Finance Officer is the Director of Finance.
+In Hackney the Head of Paid Service is the Chief Executive, the Monitoring Officer is the Head of Law and the Chief Finance Officer is the Group Director Finance and Corporate Resources.